 Lelac Almagor teaches English at the National Cathedral School for Girls in Washington, D.C.
 She is graduating with an M.A. in English from Georgetown University; her thesis analyzes images of black youth in children’s literature.

-Philip Sandifer is an Alumni Fellow in the PhD program in English at the University of Florida, focusing on media theory.
-He is currently at work on a dissertation project looking at the function of the demo in the rhetoric of medial progress.
+Elizabeth Sandifer is an Alumni Fellow in the PhD program in English at the University of Florida, focusing on media theory.
+She is currently at work on a dissertation project looking at the function of the demo in the rhetoric of medial progress.